 It’s safe to say that GA4 is a game-changer for digital marketers.
 Here are some of the biggest differences between GA4 and Universal Analytics:

-One of the biggest changes in GA4 is the move from a session-based data model to an event-based data model.
+When it comes to GA4 Vs Universal Analytics, one of the biggest changes is the move from a session-based data model to an event-based data model.

 In Universal Analytics, everything is tracked as a session.
 A session is defined as a period of time during which a user interacts with your website.